 - Demonstrate how they will significantly improve measurable efficiency, quality, and effectiveness of systems/delivery models.

 - Present innovative, systems or sector-changing initiatives.

-- Define measurable outcomes and accountability for the expected improvements.
+- Define desired outcomes for the initiative.

 - Have approval of boards of each organization.